-The percentage of time that production equipment is available for use, divided by the maximum time it would be available if there were no downtime for repair or unplanned maintenance.
+Machine Availability Rate is the percentage of time that production equipment is available for use, divided by the maximum time it would be available if there were no downtime for repair or unplanned maintenance.

 The earliest machine tools were controlled by hand – an operator used wheels and levers to control the position of the workpiece and the movement of the toolhead (which can be a cutter or other device).
 Modern machine tools are computer-controlled, and can take instructions about what dimensions or geometries are required from computer-aided design systems.
 This automation creates high accuracy levels and speed.

 Machine Vision uses technology similar to a cell-phone camera to gather images which are used by a computer system to achieve a vision-like function.
 The range of functions is constantly growing, and includes guidance for robotic or automated equipment; and visual inspection for quality control.

-In some industries, particularly process-production, manufacturers use MMS to optimize the use of capital-intensive equipment, by finding maintenance schedules which minimize disruption to production.
+In some industries, particularly process-production manufacturers use MMS to optimize the use of capital-intensive equipment, by finding maintenance schedules which minimize disruption to production.
 Some MMS have their own financial and purchasing functions.
 In other cases, integration with ERP is used to provide these functions.

-MTO/BTO/ATO is most common for products which are customized, but may also be important to reduce waste or handle fluctuating demand.
+MTO/BTO/ATO is more common for products which are customized, but may also be important to reduce waste or handle fluctuating demand.
 In general, customer lead times are higher for MTO/BTO/ATO compared to make to stock.

-MTS production involves building finished product to a forecast.
+Make to Stock (MTS) production involves building finished product to a forecast.
 The forecast is based on historical sales and expected changes in demand.
 Finished products are stored in warehouse inventory, and can be shipped as soon as a customer order is received.

 Manufacturing costs are the costs of direct materials, plus the cost of employees directly involved in production, plus manufacturing overhead (such as depreciation of equipment, factory rent and utility bills, maintenance and repair costs, costs of supervisory staff).

 The cycle time includes actual time for production processing, inspection, material movement and queuing times.
 Only processing time adds value.
 The others are non value-add activities that can be reduced or eliminated in continuous improvement, Lean and Six Sigma programs.

-MRP II (spoken as “”MRP-two””) extended MRP by handling at least financial and forecast data, and sometimes engineering and human resources.
+MRP II (spoken as “MRP-two”) extended MRP by handling at least financial and forecast data, and sometimes engineering and human resources.
 MRP II translates forecasts into master production schedules; maintains bills of material (lists of product components); creates work orders for each step in the production routing; tracks inventory levels; coordinates materials purchases with production requirements; and generates reports.

 Market Capitalization is one measure of the value of a company.
 It is calculated by multiplying the current share price by the number of shares.

 Market share is calculated as a company’s sales in a market segment expressed as a percentage of the total sales in that market segment.
 The easiest way to define a market segment is to list a company’s competitors, and use sales figures for these competitors to estimate the total sales into the market segment.

 The MRP process expands each bill of material, adjusts for inventory quantities on hand or on order, and offsets the net requirements by the appropriate lead times.
 The result is a list of recommendations to release replenishment orders (purchase orders) for materials.

 In manufacturing and production, the word ‘materials’ is used to describe a manufactured product in all states of transformation, including raw materials.
 ‘Handling’ includes both movement and storage.
 Materials handling means the techniques and equipment used to move and store materials within and between manufacturing facilities and storage facilities such as warehouses.

-MTBF is a mathematical calculation created by design engineers for new products that predicts the average expected amount of time a piece of equipment is in operational condition.
+Mean Time Between Failure (MTBF) is a mathematical calculation created by design engineers for new products that predicts the average expected amount of time a piece of equipment is in operational condition.

-Mean Time To Repair represents the average time taken to put a defective component or system back in working order.
+Mean Time To Repair (MTTR) represents the average time taken to put a defective component or system back in working order.
 It is a measure of the maintainability of a system and predicts the average amount of time required to get the system to work again in case of a failure.

 Consumer industries often recognize the importance of the customer perspective, and may use alternative names and definitions for this ‘time to fix’ parameter, for example, utility companies may refer to the out-of-service restoration interval.

-MCAE software is used to analyze and simulate mechanical parts, assemblies and products.
-Early MCAE systems were limited by the technical complexity of software, and the computer capacity required.
-So they focused on one type of analysis (such as stress, kinematics, vibration, failure, thermal, fluid etc.).
+Mechanical Computer Aided Engineering (MCAE) software is used to analyze and simulate mechanical parts, assemblies, and products.
+Early MCAE systems were limited by the technical complexity of software and the computer capacity required, so they focused on one type of analysis (such as stress, kinematics, vibration, failure, thermal, fluid etc.).

-MEP is an industry classification used extensively in the construction sector which often puts these three areas of facility design and maintenance into the single MEP category.
+Mechanical, Electrical, and Plumbing (MEP) is an industry classification used extensively in the construction sector which often puts these three areas of facility design and maintenance into the single MEP category.